 A Shepard dies and and is resurrected by the Lazarus Project.
 Shepard must go to Omega and then a bar called Afterlife to recruit an Archangel.
-Later, Shepard must go to another bar named Afterlife and a prison named Purgatory.
+Later, Shepard must go to another bar named Eternity and a prison named Purgatory.
 With all the downloadable content, Shepard will have twelve followers he/she receives help from in order to save humanity.

 There's also a gun called the Revenant.